 Some of the secret joys are not found by rushing from Point A to Point B, but by inventing some imaginary letters along the way.

-My son, Jeremy, and daughter-in-law, Denise, travel in a 30′ Airstream when they’re working across the U.S. When they work internationally, I’m called in to grand-dog sit a little Brussels griffon: Chloe, who looks like one of the ewoks on Star Wars.
+My son, Jeremy, and daughter-in-law, Denise, travel in a 30′ Airstream when they’re working across the U.S. But when they book an international job, I’m called in to grand-dog-sit a little Brussels griffon, Chloe.

-And it’s always a fun assignment because it involves a mini-vacation in whatever gorgeous location (these past two weeks in Cascade Locks on the Columbia River) with uninterrupted writing time.
+It’s always a fun assignment because it involves a mini-vacation in a gorgeous location (these past two weeks in Cascade Locks on the Columbia River) with uninterrupted writing time.